After numerous leaks and rumors, KAWS and Jordan finally confirm the release of a collaborative Air Jordan IV and accompanying apparel range.

 I think this time I just made a shoe for myself.
 I love grey suede.
 It’s nice when other people like the shoe, but in the end I just have the shoe that I want.

-In the meantime, check out these Instagram users (including KAWS of course), who got their hands on early pairs.
+Afterwards, check out these Instagram users (including KAWS of course), who got their hands on early pairs.